What are cookies?

 Most web browsers allow some control of cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage or delete them, visit the About Cookies website (opens in new window).

-You can choose to block the cookies that are set by the Axiom Communications website, however you must be aware that doing so may mean that parts of the site will not work correctly.
+You can choose to block the cookies that are set by the Kingsbridge Estates website, however you must be aware that doing so may mean that parts of the site will not work correctly.

 The law that controls how cookies are used on websites has changed.
 There is more information on the Information Commissioners website (opens in new window).